 Payments to obtain rights to access land ("land rights") are classified as intangible assets.
 These include payments made for easements, right of access and right of use over land for which the Corporation does not hold title.
 Land rights are measured at cost.
 Management has determined that land rights have an indefinite life.
 Land rights are tested for impairment when events or circumstances indicate their carrying amount exceeds their fair value.
-As at December 31, 2024, management has not identified any events or circumstances indicating that land rights are impaired.
+As at December 31, 2024, management has not identified any events or circumstances indicate indicate the second seco